 - Continue to give consistent exposure to and support for your “home language” with your child: the stronger the development of the native language, the greater the proficiency in the immersion language.

-- The key principal of immersion education is to add knowledge about a new language and culture while building upon the native language: take advantage of cultural events, cuisine and the arts both locally and in your travels.
+- The key principle of immersion education is to add knowledge about a new language and culture while building upon the native language: take advantage of cultural events, cuisine, and the arts both locally and in your travels.